-The holiest Digambara site is Sravana Belgola, where there is the fifty-seven foot high image of Bahubali,( also known as Gommateshvara was the youngest of the one hundred sons of the first Tirthankara, Lord Rishabha and king of Podanpur.
+The holiest Digambara site is Shravanabelagola, where there is the 57 foot high image of Bahubali, also known as ‘Gomateshwar’.
+He was the youngest of the one hundred sons of the first Tirthankara, Lord Rishabha and king of Podanpur.
 The Digambaras believe he is the first person in the world to achieve liberation.
-The Digambaras do not generally touch the image in a temple and a priest called upadhye carries out pujas and the worship is simple with flowers and jewellery rarely being used.
+The Digambaras do not generally touch the image in a temple and a priest called ‘upadhye’ carries out pujas and the worship is simple with flowers and jewellery rarely being used.
 Therefore Digambaras follow a very pious, disciplined life away from the pleasures of worldly, material life.

-The present Digambara-Jainas are divided into a larger number of sects.
+The present Digambara-Jains are divided into a larger number of sects.
 The two most important Digambara-sects of today are the Viswapanthis and the Terapanthis.
 Viswapanthis are in great numbers in Maharashtra and Gujarat and Terapanthis outnumber in Rajputana, in Uttar Pradesh and Madhya Pradesh.

-Visapanthis recognize Bhattarakas as spiritual leaders, install images of Ksetrapalas, of gods like Bhairva, etc. in their temples, cover the idols with Saffron and embellish them with flowers; offer them sweets, worship them with gifts in the night and wave lights in front of them.
+Viswapanthis recognize Bhattarakas as spiritual leaders.
+They install images of Ksetrapalas, of Gods like Bhairava, etc. in their temples, cover the idols with Saffron and embellish them with flowers; offer them sweets, worship them with gifts in the night and wave lights in front of them.
 Terapanthis do not accept any Bhattarakas, do not install images of Ksetrapalas, do not offer flowers or sweets to the idols, do not apply saffron to them, do not worship them in the night with offerings and lights, but restrict themselves to reciting Aratrika-Patha.
 The Viswapanthis worship in sitting position and Terapanthis in standing position; Terapanthis sit only when they count the pearls of their rosaries while gently uttering the mantras.